-If you are a parent of a soon-to-be kindergartner, then you might be interested in what this kindergarten teacher says about What Kindergartners Should Already Know on the First Day of School.
+If you are a grownup of a soon-to-be kindergartner, then you might be interested in what this kindergarten teacher says about What Kindergartners Should Already Know on the First Day of School.

 What should kindergartner already know by the First Day of School?
 It’s one of those questions that pops up every year around this time and can often even be controversial!